Is this really the progenitor of the modern sports saloon?

 Basically they were whoever wanted one which, fortunately for Alfa, was 600,000 people.
 The Giulia wasn’t the product of marketeers and, for all their praiseworthy attributes, Satta Puliga and his immediate successors seemed to lack the focus to produce a coherent Alfa Romeo range to both complement and succeed the Giulia.
 Sadly that problem has never been solved.

-If we consider the company that, deservedly enough, took over Alfa’s crown as a maker of saloon cars for the enthusiastic driver, at some time, probably around the 1972 launch of the Alfetta, a worthy but flawed car, and the first 5 Series, a remarkably similar vehicle in both conception and competently styled anonymity, the trajectories of Alfa Romeo and BMW crossed; one ascending, one descending.
+If we consider the company that, deservedly enough, took over Alfa’s crown as a maker of saloon cars for the enthusiastic driver, probably around the 1972 launch of the Alfetta, a worthy but flawed car, and the first 5 Series, a remarkably similar vehicle in both conception and competently styled anonymity, the trajectories of Alfa Romeo and BMW crossed; one ascending, one descending.

 The Giulia actually continued in production until 1978, too long of course, but, quality issues notwithstanding and, unless you bought the awful Perkins diesel engined fuel-crisis special, ownership of a Giulia was never a bad thing.
 It was a car that you could move up to from a Fiat 600, and it was a car you could keep in the garage next to your Ferrari 250GT.
 It was far more than the inspiration for today’s self-centered sports saloons.
 It was a car that was good enough for anyone.